The Challenge

 Important Facts

-• As of May 2023, San Bernardino County's 2022 Affordable Housing Needs Report indicates renters in the County need to earn $36.36 per hour, 2.3 times the state minimum wages, to afford the average monthly asking rent of $1,891.
+• Renters in San Bernardino County now need to earn $37.17 per hour, approximately 2.3 times the state minimum wage, to afford the average monthly rent of $1,933.